 Emotional Strain on Family Members

-Delays in estate administration can exacerbate the emotional distress experienced by the family members.
-The prolonged process may keep families in a state of limbo and create or deepen rifts among family members.
+Delays in estate administration can exacerbate emotional distress.
+Families may remain in a prolonged state of uncertainty and tension.

 Financial Implications